Doctrine · SOC 2 / ISO 27001 / HIPAA

 Are you SOC 2 certified?

 No, not through formal AICPA channels.
 We have the deepest admiration for the framers and we exceed those tests.
-Every Hive transaction issues a Compliance Receipt Envelope signed under Ed25519 and ML-DSA-65 — machine-verifiable evidence that produces 100× to 60,833× more coverage per control than a SOC 2 sample.
+Every Hive transaction issues a Compliance Receipt Envelope signed under Ed25519 and ML-DSA-65: machine-checkable evidence that gives 100× to 60,833× more coverage per control than a SOC 2 sample.

 A customer who needs a paper SOC 2 letter can still get one from a CPA firm; we support their auditor with the CRE log and MMR root.
 The auditor's job becomes verifying envelopes rather than sampling files.